Thank you for choosing GMIT! We're pleased that you have decided to spend the next few years of your life with us.

 We want to make it as easy as possible for you as a first year student, so take a little time to read the following information, which we feel will be helpful to you or you can start by just clicking on our Frequently Asked Questions.

 Find out what date your course starts here.
 All you have to do is turn up to the GMIT campus your course is delivered on, and we'll be here waiting to welcome you and help you find your way.
-Our student ambassadors will be wearing blue or orange shirts, so feel free to ask one of them for help!
+Our student ambassadors will be wearing GMIT t-shirts, so feel free to ask one of them for help!

 You can find out all you need to know about registration (and even register online!) right here.
 Please note that you will not be able to register until you receive your GMIT Student ID number which will be sent to you by post a couple of days after the CAO acceptance deadline has passed.